mightybyte/monad-challenges/pages/set2-4.md

 Ok, now our chain function has the function that it needs to pass something to.
 But what does it need next?
 Well, there are two ways to think about this.
 One way is to think of chain as a function that takes one function and transforms it into another function.
-Our problem in ex09 was that we always had a `Maybe a` instead of an `a`.
+Our problem in queryGreek was that we always had a `Maybe a` instead of an `a`.
 So maybe that suggests what the rest of this function should be...

     chain :: (a -> Maybe b) -> (Maybe a -> Maybe b)

 The other way of thinking about it is what kind of data we had to work with.
-At every step of the way in ex09 we had a `Maybe a`.
+At every step of the way in queryGreek we had a `Maybe a`.
 So maybe the next argument to chain should be that.

     chain :: (a -> Maybe b) -> Maybe a -> ...